sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/docs/Fashion MNIST - GCP-native Implementation.md

 The implementation showcases proficiency across the ML lifecycle from data to deployment, emphasizing:
 - Data engineering with proper preprocessing and feature management
-- Model development with both AutoML and custom approaches
+- Strategic model development with both AutoML and custom training architecture
-- Production-ready deployment architecture
+- Production-ready deployment infrastructure
 - Monitoring and CI/CD integration

 This GCP-native approach serves as a portfolio project demonstrating technical versatility and professional ML engineering expertise across the entire journey from data preparation to model deployment.